Canadian University of Bangladesh

-Canadian University of Bangladesh is a private university in Bangladesh.
-This university is known as "Canadian University".
+Canadian University of Bangladesh is a private university in Dhaka, Bangladesh.
 The university is affiliated to the University Grants Commission.
 Chowdhury Nafeez Sarafat is the chairperson of the board of trustees.
-HM Jahirul Haque is the vice-chancellor of the university.
+H. M. Jahirul Haque is the vice-chancellor of the university.

 History

 Canadian University of Bangladesh was approved by the government of Bangladesh on 10 January 2016.
-It was founded by Chowdhury Nasir Sharafat, a Bangladeshi-Canadian businessman.
+It was founded by Chowdhury Nafeez Sarafat, a Bangladeshi-Canadian businessman.
 The university started operations from June 2016.

 The university offers Sarafat Chowdhury Merit Scholarship to students based on their academic performance.

 Canadian University Alumni Association was formed on 28 May 2019 in Dhaka.
 In June 2019, Canadian University of Bangladesh signed a MOU with the Universiti Teknologi Petronas in Malaysia.